'Afrocensus' results: What is it like to be Black in Germany? | DW | 30.11.2021

 According to the Potsdam-based association Victims' Perspective at least three to four people in Germany are victims of right-wing violence every day.
 Around two thirds of all attacks are racially motivated.

-Franke is satisfied with the "Afrocensus" and praised the work one to make it possible.
+Franke is satisfied with the "Afrocensus" and praised the work done to make it possible.
 In the future, the government wants to appoint police officers to deal with cases of discrimination.

 For those behind the "Afrocensus," the study is only the beginning.
 They want to continue their research and publish the results in English and French.
 They are also calling for more community and counseling centers, as well as government action plans for combating anti-Black racism.
 The racist incident in Fennpfuhl — and many others — demonstrate the necessity of such measures.